 The group's internal audit function has historically been outsourced to Ernst & Young.
-With effect from 1 January 2009, the group's internal audit function will be undertaken by an inhouse team headed up by the Head of Audit & Risk.
+With effect from 1 January 2009, the group's internal audit function is now being undertaken by an in-house team led by the Head of Audit & Risk.